suyu-emu/suyu-v0.0.4/docs/user/Graphics.md

   - **Pros**: Offers decent pixel-art upscaling.
   - **Cons**: Only works for pixel-art.

+### Anisotropy values

+The anisotropy value is (value game wants + the set value); **Default** will use the native anisotropy value as it would be on hardware. **Automatic** sets it according to screen resolution.
+Turning off anisotropy is not recommended as it can break a myriad of games, however it is provided in the name of flexibility.

+Values from x2, x4, x8, x16, x32 up to x64 values are provided.
+This should be enough to not need to revise those values in my lifetime ever again.

 ### External

 While stock shaders offer a basic subset of options for most users, programs such as [ReShade](https://github.com/crosire/reshade) offer a more flexible experience.
 In addition to that users can also seek out modifications (mods) for enhancing visual experience (60 FPS mods, HDR, etc).